-Lieutenant Bill Murphy, Commander of the Patrol, is responsible for overseeing the day-to-day operation of the uniform section of the Police Department.
+Lieutenant Richard Schmalz, Commander of the Patrol, is responsible for overseeing the day-to-day operation of the uniform section of the Police Department.
 The Patrol Division is comprised of 23 sworn officers who are divided into three squads.
 Each squad is headed by a Sergeant Squad Leader and a Corporal Assistant Squad Leader.

 While patrol officers normally patrol in marked patrol vehicles, they also provide foot patrol and unmarked patrol when necessary.
 This diversity of coverage enables officers to go almost anywhere and, in many cases, patrol those places where the criminal is least likely to expect them.